-Basset Fauve de The dog must have passed a 400m/3h blood tracking trial in accordance Bretagne with the rules of the board of blood tracking or have passed a scent hound Basset Hound trial in accordance with the rules of the Danish Scent Hound Club.
+• The dear must have passed a 400m/2h blood tracking trial in accordance Basset Fauve de The dog must have passed a 400m/3h blood tracking trial in accordance Bretagne with the rules of the board of blood tracking or have passed a scent hound Basset Hound trial in accordance with the rules of the Danish Scent Hound Club.
 Blue Gascogny Basset When entering, foreign-owned dogs must enclose a copy of a working trial Grand Basset Griffon certificate recognized by FCI, as documentation for a passed, qualifying Vendéen trial.
 Norman Artesien Basset Petit Basset Griffon Vendéen Bavarian Mountain The dog must have passed a 400m/3h blood tracking trial in accordance Scent Hound with the rules of the board of blood tracking or have passed the Swedish Hanoverian Scent aptitude trial (i.e. the Swedish scent tracking trial, aptitude class).
 Hound When entering, foreign-owned dogs must enclose a copy of a working trial Porcelaine certificate recognized by FCI, as documentation for a passed, qualifying trial.
 Beagle The dog must have obtained at least a third prize on a 400m/3h blood tracking trial or at least a first prize on a 1000m rabbit trail.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.
 Bloodhound The dog must have obtained a first prize on a 1000m/2h track.
-When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying Duning trial.
-Drever Finnish Hound The dog must have obtained at least a third prize on a drive or scent trial FIIIIIISII MUUIIU recognized by DKK.
-When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial. uiai.
+When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.
+Drever The dog must have obtained at least a third prize on a drive or scent trial Finnish Hound recognized by DKK.
+When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.
+I .